gemaderus/weatherapp/README.md

 # WeatherApp

 App for geolocalization, gives you the temperature of the day and the weekly forecast.
-You can get the temperature in degrees Celsius and degrees celsius.
+You can get the temperature in Celsius or Farenheit degrees.

 I have developed this app for Free Code Camp, to get the certification for intermediate level frontend developer.